About your Application

 • have relevant academic qualifications

-• meet GTE requirements
+• meet GS requirements

 • gain temporary entry to Australia for study only